 Corporate Governance Guidelines

-The Board governance policies are a product of the Governance Initiative and designed to help the Board: 1) sharpen its focus on critical issues, 2) clarify the relationship between Board and management, 3) optimize decision-making, and 4) deliver organizational results aligned with agreed upon strategic performance objectives and risk levels.
+The Board Governance Policies & Strategic Directives are a product of the Governance Initiative and designed to help the Board: 1) sharpen its focus on critical issues, 2) clarify the relationship between Board and management, 3) optimize decision-making, and 4) deliver organizational results aligned with agreed upon strategic performance objectives and risk levels.

 Board of Directors Information